maralmousavi/cardiovascular-disease-detection/README.md

 Data description:
 There are 3 types of input features:

-Objective: factual information;
+Objective: factual information

-Examination: results of medical examination;
+Examination: results of medical examination

-Subjective: information given by the patient.
+Subjective: information given by the patient

 Features:

 * Age | Objective Feature | age | int (days)